Skip to main content

 Sealed AirCarrollton49

-The largest notice was filed by The James Skinner at its Paris facility, reporting 179 affected workers.
+The single largest action involved The James Skinner at its Paris facility, reporting 179 affected workers.
 Rubbermaid Commercial Products followed with 64 workers.

 Trend & Outlook